Prenuptial and Postnuptial Agreement Lawyers

 Deciding to get married is an exciting time in the life of couple.
 However, it is also a vital time to ensure the couple agrees upon the sharing of their assets.
 Prenuptial agreements, also known as a prenup, and postnuptial agreements are created to formally detail how assets will be distributed should the marriage be dissolved.
 These agreements aim to protect the individuals and their property and minimize litigation should a divorce ever occur.
 Prenuptial or postnuptial agreements can also be used to detail distribution of assets upon the death of a spouse.
-At Leonard Rodarte Siegel, our family law attorneys are experienced in creating prenuptial and postnuptial agreements that cater to the unique circumstances of each couple.
+At Siegel & Irwin, LLC, our family law attorneys are knowledgeable in creating prenuptial and postnuptial agreements that cater to the unique circumstances of each couple.

 There are two types of agreements:

 In Missouri, prenuptial and postnuptial agreements are guided by Missouri statutes and case law.
 To maintain a valid prenuptial or postnuptial agreement in Missouri, generally both parties must enter the prenuptial agreement freely, fairly, and willingly, and the agreement must be conscionable.
-To maintain a valid prenuptial or postnuptial agreement in Kansas, generally both parties must be competent to enter the agreement.
-In both states, the prenuptial or postnuptial agreement should be in writing and signed by both parties.
+In Missouri, the prenuptial or postnuptial agreement should be in writing and signed by both parties.
 To ensure your prenuptial or postnuptial agreement will be upheld by a court should the marriage ever be dissolved, you should have an experienced family law attorney work through the agreements.

 When Can a Prenuptial or Postnuptial Agreement Be Helpful?

 While a happily engaged or married couple may not want to think about the ending of their marriage, there are many circumstances that warrant the use of a prenuptial agreement or postnuptial agreement.